Skip to Content

 a) Faulty Parts

-A water heater is a complex machine with different parts and components which must work in sync to ensure that you get hot water.
+A water heater is a complex machine with different parts and components that must work in sync to ensure that you get hot water.
 If any of the components are not working, the shower will produce a frigid experience.

 For instance, if there is a buildup of dirt on the burner, the water heater will no longer generate enough heat to warm your water.
 Also, if the machine’s thermostat is damaged, you won’t likely get the device set to the correct water temperature due to the inaccuracy of the reading.